10 Types of Background Checks and What They Include

 Professional License Background Checks

-A professional license background check verifies that the applicant does indeed possess a valid license as claimed and is an important step in helping to protect the employer from negligent hiring claims.
+A professional license background check, or an education verification check, verifies that the applicant does indeed possess a valid license as claimed and is an important step in helping to protect the employer from negligent hiring claims.

 Certain industries rely on professional licenses to ensure that people working in that industry have the experience, knowledge, and credentials required to perform the job.